Engineering Fast and Space-Efficient Recompression from SLP-Compressed Text: Overview of Recompression

 \section{Overview of Recompression}

-Recompression is a grammar-based compression strategy that builds a run length straight line program (RLSLP) by repeatedly applying local rewriting rules to a string.
-The technique was first introduced by Jeż~\cite{Jez16}.
-In each recompression round, the input string is reduced using two key operations: block compression and pair compression.
+Recompression is a lossless compression algorithm introduced by Jeż~\cite{Jez15,Jez16} that builds a run-length straight-line program (RLSLP) by repeatedly applying local rewriting rules to a string.
+In each recompression round, the input string is reduced using two key operations:

 \begin{itemize}